Thank you for purchasing one of our Duckpaddle Products.

 We are confident that when looked after properly, our wooden products will stand the test of time.
+The appropriate maintenance should be carried out in accordance with the care instructions below.

 After Care - Timber